-In conclusion, various PLGA nanoparticles including nano-half- shells were prepared by the oil-in-water emulsion solvent evaporation method and the mechanism of nano-halfshell formation is suggested to be a series of events including fast solidification, phase separation and water escape.
-Since these nano-half-shells are nanostructures with low densities. they have the possibility of being used as carriers for pulmonary drug delivery and so trials along these lines of inquiry are now in progress.
+In conclusion.
+PLGA nano-half-shells were prepared by the oil-in-water emulsion solvent evaporation method.
+It is suggested that the structure results from the sequential events including fast solidification, phase separation and water escape.
+Since these nano-half-shells are nanostructures with low densities, they may have the possibility of being used as carriers for pulmonary drug delivery system.